kencu/Build-Scripts/README.md

 The general idea of the scripts are, you run `./build-wget.sh`, `./build-ssh.sh`, `./build-git.sh` or some other script to get a fresh tool.
 The script for the program will download and build the dependent libraries for the program.
 When the script completes you have a working tool in `/usr/local` or `/opt/local` on the BSDs.

+Some recipes only work on modern platforms.
+For example, GNU SIP Witch may not build on a PowerMac G5.
+It is a small loss since most organizations will not run a SIP server on antique hardware.

 ## Setup

 Once you clone the repo you should perform a one-time setup.
 The setup installs updated CA certificates and builds a modern Wget. `setup-cacerts.sh` installs a local copy of 10 certificates in `$HOME/.build-scripts/cacerts`.
 They are used to download source code packages for programs and libraries. `setup-wget.sh` installs a local copy of `wget` in `$HOME/.build-scripts/wget`.
 It is a reduced-functionality version of Wget built to download packages over HTTPS.